 In spring, you will find: artichoke, asparagus (bitter wild as well as the fancy polished sweet and matcha tinted cultivated varieties), bitter chard (Fr. blette) and dandelion leafs, black and white radishes of all shapes (Fr. navette), borage flowers and leafs (to make the superb herb butter of the three Michelin star La Vague d’Or in St. Tropez), celery, pulses such as the ultra Italian beans (fagioli), red endive, Treviso raddichio, and many chlorophyl-rich beauties.
 Wild flowering spinach (farinello) is an outlier worth trying (great in cheese and egg pies).
 Cherries, geranium, lemon, oranges, and strawberries (not as sweet as the French ones though) arrive in May before the melons of various colours and shapes.

 Of the locally distinctive provenance are the sugar striped beets from Chioggia; purple haze and golden next to the typical orange carrots.
 Rarities to savour include saltwort (known also as agretti; barba di frate; scientifically: Salsola soda) that with its mineral taste reminds of a seaweed crossed with spinach.
-Often, I find fruits and vegetables that I have never seen before in my life.
-As a true adventurer I always buy them, inquire the vendor in my meagre Italian how to eat or prepare them, and then spent hours on the internet searching for their official identity.
-This can turn into a serious investigation, occasionally not yielding a clue to what I am actually eating!
-Nature’s bounty fascinates me, it is clear.
+Like at the Turin farmers markets, often I find fruits and vegetables that I have never seen before in my life.
+As a true adventurer I always buy them, question the vendor in my meagre Italian on how to eat or prepare them, and then spend hours on the internet searching for their official identity.
+Often, a serious investigation not yielding a clue to what I am actually eating!
+A Slow Food Italian Food guide in my library proved to be more reliable than search engines.

 In summer also the reddish brown peanut-size Borlotti beans start to appear on the stands, next to the mountain grown blueberries, pears, and raspberries.
 Pepper of Carmagnola, the rare Gobo di Nizza Monferrato thistles, rutabaga (Cavolo Navone) and topinambur are highly sought after locally.

-Later in the year from the orchards come the Hayward kiwi, Piedmont hazelnuts (Tonda Gentile delle Langhe variety) and castagne (chestnuts).
+In fall and winter from the Ligurian orchards come the Hayward kiwi, Piedmont hazelnuts (Tonda Gentile delle Langhe variety) and castagne (chestnuts).
 All arrive from the nearby Cuneo that devours Piedmont into its ravenous provincial belly.

 Italy from the heel to the Northern rim in cheese

-Not just the Italian bounty of Liguria, the narrow coastal region bordering the Mediterranean Alps along the North, the French Riviera in the West and both Emilia-Romagna with Tuscany in its eastern tail, but also mostly from other parts of Italy.
+Not just the Italian bounty of Liguria, the narrow coastal region bordering the Mediterranean Alps along the north, the French Riviera in the west and both Emilia-Romagna with Tuscany in its eastern tail, but also mostly from other parts of Italy.
 The sharp cheese sellers lined along the western side of the market sell anything milk related produced within Italy.
-From the humble Grana Padano, more astute Pecorino Romano, its drier brother Pecorino Sardo, the mouth-clipping ultra creamy Ricotta from Sicily, Burrata from around Naples, smoked Provolone to various goat cheeses.
+From the humble Grana Padano, more astute Pecorino Romano, its drier brother Pecorino Sardo, the mouth-clipping ultra creamy Ricotta from Sicily and Piedmont, Burrata from around Naples, smoked Provolone to various goat cheeses.
 In the front of my favourite third row reserved to farmers themselves is a cheese stand worth exploring.
 You can taste all!

 I enjoy comparing the Parmiggiano in three different stages of ageing.
 At the stand number 22 you can get the young six month-novice, the proper 18-months and extra old 24-months veteran.
 The later is not ideal for cooking for its drier texture and ultra intense but less savoury taste (the umami has dissipated at this stage of ageing).